3-15: I Eat Cannibals

 Now's time to get you out of here, Robun.”

-Robun is the leader of the Cannibal Hunters, headquartered far to the east in Sinkuun.
+As Jam digests the chilling tale (not literally—hivers aren't silverfish!), the name at the end ignites a spark of recognition in the back of their mind.
+Robun is the name of the Cannibal Hunters' leader, headquartered far to the east in Sinkuun.
 Can't fault the man for being monomaniacally focused on killing cannibals, considering.